 Some ringworms fungal infections can also cause hair loss

 They create patches of hair loss.
-Medical terminology for this is Tinea Capitis.
-This kind of infection starts as a small pimple and later grows into a larger patch, which is itchy, inflamed, and temporary baldness.
+The medical terminology for this is Tinea Capitis.
+This kind of infection starts as a small pimple and later grows into a larger patch, which is itchy, inflamed, and temporary bald.
 Ringworms are more common in children but adults can get it too.
 The fungus causes hair loss by making hair more brittle and thus it breaks off.
 This cause is very easy to reverse.
 Your doctor may suggest you take oral anti-fungal or topical use of anti-fungal creams.

 Childbirth can also trigger hair loss

 During pregnancy, women experience fuller hair and are very happy with it but get very disappointed when they experience hair loss after giving birth.
 Losing hair after pregnancy is not generally known as hair loss, instead, it is very normal.
 This hair fall and pregnancy both are interlinked due to hormone imbalance.
 During pregnancy estrogen level is high thus hair seems fuller.
 But soon after delivery estrogen level decreases and hair starts to fall off.
 Few women may notice that they lose a lot of hair in a very short span of time after delivery.
 This is a self-limiting condition.
 Hair starts to grow back to normal and fuller within 1 to 2 years.
-No medication required for the treatment.
+No medication is required for the treatment.

 Birth control Pills

-They are a form of contraceptive pills that suppresses ovulation or making the fertilized eg difficult to implant in the uterus by causing down and up-regulation of different hormones.
+They are a form of contraceptive pills that suppresses ovulation or makes the fertilized eg difficult to implant in the uterus by causing down and up-regulation of different hormones.
 Starting and stopping these pills can cause thinning of hair and can also cause hair to fall.
 You are more likely to experience even more hair fall if you have a family history of hair loss problems.
 Blood thinners and blood pressure medications can also cause hair thinning and hair loss.
 So can the drugs use to treat depression, arthritis, and heart diseases?

 Crash and fad diets provide a quick way to lose weight but if you lose weight too quickly there is a great chance you may lose hair as well.
 The reason for this kind of hair loss would be an inadequate amount of protein intake during the crash diet.
 So just stick to a healthy diet, take all the nutrients with a balanced diet.
 Wanna lose weight try to exercise and eat fewer carbs with an increase in protein intake.
 Excess of vitamin A may set the stage for your luscious lock to fall out.